Razib-R75/Nmap-Scan/README.md

 ---

-# Nmap Scan Project: Daraz.com
+# Nmap Scan Project: vulnerabilities check

 ## Overview
 This repository contains the results and analysis of an extensive Nmap scan conducted on `daraz.com`.
 The scan was designed to assess the network for various aspects, including service versions, running scripts, and potential vulnerabilities.